-The price for sin is death, but, in our place, a sinless Jesus paid that debt when He died on the cross.
-Therefore, when He arose from the dead, His empty tomb proclaimed the victory.
-Because of His empty tomb, as Believers, we have victory over death from sin, just as He did.
+The price for sin is death, but when a sinless Jesus died in our place on the cross He paid that debt.
+Therefore, when He arose from the dead His empty tomb proclaimed the victory.
+As Believers, because His tomb is empty we have victory over death from sin, just as He did.

-Because Jesus is the Son of God, achieved victory over sin, and called us to believe in Him, He’s the author of an eternal relationship with us that never ceases.
-The foundation is that we’re born again and will spend eternity in heaven, with Him.
+Because He's the Son of God, was victorious over sin, and called us to Himself, He’s the author of our eternal relationship.
+We will spend eternity in heaven with Him.

-On the other hand, though, we are responsible for our daily Christian walk.
-However, the road is not smooth; it has hills and valleys because we still have a sin nature.
-Nevertheless, even though sin negatively affects our growth in Him, it doesn’t affect our basic relationship.
-That relationship remains secure because His tomb remains empty.
+On the other hand, we're responsible for our daily Christian walk and the road is not smooth; it has hills and valleys because of our sin nature.
+Nevertheless, even though sin negatively affects our growth in Him it does not affect our salvation.
+That remains secure because His tomb is empty.

-When it comes to our relationship with Jesus we should bask in it and enjoy it, and be secure in the knowledge we’ll someday experience Him as He really is.
+When it comes to our relationship with Jesus, we should bask in it and enjoy Him; secure in the knowledge we’ll someday experience Him as He really is.
 In contrast, we should concentrate on our daily walk of obedience.
 That we can control.
-If we're not sure in what areas He wants more obedience just ask Him.
+If we're not sure in what areas He wants more obedience, just ask Him.
 He promises us wisdom, but at the same time He expects us to respond in a positive way to what He says.
 James 1:5.